pxqr/intset/README.md

   and atomically update/modify the set.
 So it could be used as replacement for [TArray Int Bool][tarray] as well.
 * By merging intervals together we achieve compactness.
-In best case some of main operations will take O(1) or O(lg(lg(n))) time and space, so if you need interval set it's here.
+In best case some of main operations will take O(1)time and space, so if you need interval set it's here.
 * Fast serizalization: if you are need conversion to/from bytestrings.
   Because of bitmaps it's possible to do this conversion _extremely_ fast.

 > How this implementation relate to containers version?

 Heavely based.
-Essentially we just add the buddies compaction, but it turns out that some operations becomes more complicated and it requires much more effort to implement — in order to maintain the all tree invariants we need to take into account more cases.
-This is the reason why some operations are not implemented yet (e.g. lack of splits, views etc), but I hope I'll fix it with the time.
+Essentially we just add the buddy interval compaction, but it turns out that some operations becomes more complicated and requires much more effort to implement — in order to maintain the all tree invariants we need to take into account more cases.
+This is the reason why some operations are not implemented yet (e.g. lack of views), but I hope I'll fix it with the time.

 ### Documentation